brigittesullivan/w6-sql-project/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 * Should focus streamline efforts on the USA market.
-Most revenue from this area.
+Most revenue from this area with New York generating 25% of total revenue and Sunnyvale and Mountain view generating the other 25%.

 ## Challenges